kensanata/numbers/README.md

 In Switzerland, the handwritten digites sometimes look a bit different, which is why we undertake this effort.

 There are two data sets in this repository.
+They are described below.

+**Warning:** If you're using `git` on Windows to clone this repository, it make take a very long time because there are so many (tiny) files in it!

 # Set 1: manual collection